Chemiseblanc/chemiseblanc.github.io/content/posts/my-2024-c-workflow-using-modern-cmake-and-vcpkg/index.md

 or want to automate testing and deployment you can end up in the situation of handwriting shell or CI scripts.
 Enter CMakePresets.json.

-CMake presets are a relativley new way to take the parameters given to cmake and encode them in a json file that acts as a single source of truth for developers, IDEs, and CI/CD systems.
+CMake presets are a relatively new way to take the parameters given to cmake and encode them in a json file that acts as a single source of truth for developers, IDEs, and CI/CD systems.
 Presets are broken up into components that can be passed as a `--preset=` argument to the various cmake